Kira Yamato: Critical response

+In regards to the film Gundam SEED Freedom, Kira was often praised for the focus his romantic relationship with Lacus often being compared with the developers of the movie as the writer had died when writing the film and the director happens to be her husband.
+Real Sound said that the novelization of the movie felt to further explore Kira's pain and kindess as he becomes more involved in the war on his own.
+Kira's thoughts are clearly depicted in the novel, and we can see that although he may seem indecisive, he is a man with strong convictions.
+When Kira becomes brainwashed by the Compass and starts acting against the law, Lacus ironically is the one who others the forces to stop him.
+The second novel helps to add far more peaceful scenes between Kira and Lacus as a sign of relief to the fans.
+The second novelization was praised for Lacus joining up with Kira's Mighty Strike Freedom more explained than in the movie.
+The couple is able to pilot the mobile suit together to defeat the leaders of the Compass.
+Manga News claimed that because Kira comes across as a more flawed in individual in Freedom than in Destiny when dealing with fights and remembering his encounter with Durandal and philosophy that his character was more enjoyable to watch.

 Controversy

 The sixteenth episode of Gundam SEED features a scene in which Kira is seen dressing after getting out of a bed where Flay lies sleeping naked, suggesting a sexual relationship.
 The Japanese Commission for Better Broadcasting reported that viewers filed complaints regarding the scene as the show was aired at 6 pm when children would be watching.
 Mainichi replied by mentioning it should have given more careful consideration to the episode before airing it.
 The scene was extended in one of the compilation films with John Oppliger noting it expanded the off-screen scene with three shots.